PGMacDesign/Video-Transcoder/README.md

 <a href="https://play.google.com/store/apps/details?id=protect.videoeditor" target="_blank">
 <img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" alt="Get it on Google Play" height="90"/></a>

+# Fork -->

+This project if a fork of https://github.com/brarcher/video-transcoder.
+When I originally forked said project, github was having issues and throwing 500 errors, so I just cloned it and changed it on my end.1

+This project was fairly old at this point and did not support AndroidX nor higher versions of Android so I changed it to incorporate a few modern updates.

+## Back to the Original Author's Readme:

 Do you want to encode videos on your phone into different formats, trim videos, or extract audio?
 Are you looking for a free solution which will not take your information?

 Video Transcoder is an application which uses the open source program FFmpeg to transcode video files from one format to another.
 By selecting the video to process, details for the video are provided and the desired settings can be configured.